ghik/kubernetes-the-harder-way/docs/Spinning_up_Worker_Nodes.md

 ## `kube-proxy`

-The final component we need for a fully configured worker node is `kube-proxy`, which is responsible for handling and load balancing traffic destined for Kubernetes [Services](https://kubernetes.io/docs/concepts/services-networking/service/).
+The final component we need for a fully configured node is `kube-proxy`, which is responsible for handling and load balancing traffic destined for Kubernetes [Services](https://kubernetes.io/docs/concepts/services-networking/service/).